Cemetery Scene in Slave Pits of the Undercity

 This is a Bonehorde Wraith, native to Mophedus, the lower plane of Eos.

-The Bonehorde is an unusual cabal of undead.
-They wandering the desolate plains of the plane of Mophedus that lies below Eos.
+The Bonehorde is a rare and unusual cabal of undead.
+They wander the desolate plains of Mophedus, which lies below the Wildlands.
 They gather remains of other undead for reasons not fully understood.

 Many of the Bonehorde wraiths are the undead incarnations of large humanoids, some that stood over 10 ft. tall.